High blood pressure in pregnancy

 - The top number (systolic) is the pressure when the heart is pumping.

-- The bottom number (diastolic) is the pressure in between each beat.
+- The bottom number (diastolic) is the pressure in between each heartbeat.

 Different types of high blood pressure in pregnancy